 From Cedar City

-From Salt Lake City
+Salt Lake City to Ramparts Trail

-- Here are the directions
+• Here are the directions.

-- It will take about 3.5 hours but it’s absolutely worth the drive.
+• It will take about 3.5 hours but it’s absolutely worth the drive.

-- If you’re looking for fewer crowds and beautiful scenery it’s worth making the drive down from SLC to southern Utah.
+• If you’re looking for fewer crowds and beautiful scenery it’s worth making the drive down from SLC to southern Utah.

 From Page Arizona

-Before you go
+Before you hike Ramparts Trail

-Double check you have your America The Beautiful card and if you don’t you can buy one online here.
 We’ve mentioned it in other posts, but if you plan to visit multiple National Parks within the span of a year you will save so much money by having this pass.

 We literally saved hundreds of dollars, since the entry to each park can be between $20-35 and an annual pass is only $80.
 Just make sure you have the physical card on you.